 We conduct regular reviews of risks through information exchange with external collaborators.
 The investigation of suspected counterfeit cases is reported via our affiliates or authorities.
 Monthly internal counterfeit surveillance reports are reviewed by key specialists and management.

 Our Quality Management System identifies and investigates alleged occurrences of counterfeited Novo Nordisk products.
 In China, we work with local investigation firms to perform market searches to help health authorities track down and seize counterfeit products.
 Outside China, we conduct investigations of suspected counterfeit products based on risk analysis and take legal action against those involved in the counterfeiting of our products.

 When investigations confirm cases of counterfeit products, we communicate in a timely and open way to minimise the safety risk that the use of such products may pose.

 Recognising that low awareness and under-reporting are known issues in many countries, we provide internal video training for our affiliates globally.
 We also provide a video for the public to raise awareness.
 The video urges patients to buy Novo Nordisk products from legitimate sources only and to report suspected counterfeit products.

-In China, our proactive approach scouting for counterfeit products and reporting these to local authorities has enabled us to keep Novo Nordisk counterfeit products at a relatively lower level.
+In China, our proactive approach including collaboration with and training of local authorities, and scouting for counterfeit products and reporting these to local authorities has enabled us to keep Novo Nordisk counterfeit products at a relatively lower level.

-Currently, the main products being counterfeited in China are insulin in Penfill® and Norditropin® sold via the internet or in fitness centres.
+Currently, the main products being counterfeited are NovoFine® in China and Norditropin® sold via the internet or in fitness centres.

 The public, including patients and healthcare professionals, can raise concerns of suspected Novo Nordisk counterfeit products to us as a customer complaint, which will be investigated by our Customer Complaint Centre and relevant experts.